loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 // outside of higher order functions.

-All functions in #ln are called through jump(with some discrepancies for top-level functions and FFI).
+All functions in #ln are called through jump(with some discrepancies for FFI).
 This is implemented by passing around all functions as values on the stack, and popping them and jumping to them when applicable.
 Top-level functions work differently however, and act